zanata/sync/README.md

 TODO:
 - techdebt: npm WARN deprecated minimatch@2.0.10: Please update to minimatch 3.0.2 or higher to avoid a RegExp DoS issue (used by babel-core)
+- server startup log:
+  05:01:32,167 WARN  [org.jboss.weld.Validator] (MSC service thread 1-3) WELD-001478: Interceptor class org.apache.deltaspike.security.impl.extension.SecurityInterceptor is enabled for the application and for the bean archive sync.war/WEB-INF/classes.
+It will only be invoked in the @Priority part of the chain.
+  05:01:32,167 WARN  [org.jboss.weld.Validator] (MSC service thread 1-5) WELD-001478: Interceptor class org.apache.deltaspike.security.impl.extension.SecurityInterceptor is enabled for the application and for the bean archive jobs.war/WEB-INF/classes.
+It will only be invoked in the @Priority part of the chain.
+  05:01:32,170 WARN  [org.jboss.weld.Validator] (MSC service thread 1-5) WELD-001478: Interceptor class org.apache.deltaspike.security.impl.extension.SecurityInterceptor is enabled for the application and for the bean archive jobs.war/WEB-INF/lib/deltaspike-security-module-impl-1.5.1.jar.
+It will only be invoked in the @Priority part of the chain.
+  05:01:32,172 WARN  [org.jboss.weld.Validator] (MSC service thread 1-3) WELD-001478: Interceptor class org.apache.deltaspike.security.impl.extension.SecurityInterceptor is enabled for the application and for the bean archive sync.war/WEB-INF/lib/deltaspike-security-module-impl-1.5.1.jar.
+It will only be invoked in the @Priority part of the chain.
+  05:01:33,727 WARN  [org.jboss.weld.Validator] (MSC service thread 1-5) WELD-001471: Interceptor method start defined on class org.zanata.sync.quartz.CronTrigger is not defined according to the specification.
+It should not throw org.quartz.SchedulerException, which is a checked exception. at org.zanata.sync.quartz.CronTrigger.start(CronTrigger.java:57)
+    StackTrace
+  05:01:33,732 WARN  [org.jboss.weld.Validator] (MSC service thread 1-3) WELD-001471: Interceptor method start defined on class org.zanata.sync.quartz.CronTrigger is not defined according to the specification.
+It should not throw org.quartz.SchedulerException, which is a checked exception. at org.zanata.sync.quartz.CronTrigger.start(CronTrigger.java:57)

 ## Architectural diagram
 ```